Chapter 4

 These are fine words but our continued failure to meet climate targets and the strong likelihood that we will miss future targets, demonstrate that economic policy still does not deliver on climate objectives and continues to prioritise traditional GDP growth.

-A recent Reform Scotland report83 finds that the Scottish Government undertakes only a limited assessment of the consumption-based carbon emissions associated with spending in the Scottish Budget and has “not, as yet, included a more comprehensive assessment or extended this to include the impact of revenue-raising.”
+A Reform Scotland report found that the Scottish Government undertakes only a limited assessment of the consumption-based carbon emissions associated with spending in the Scottish Budget and has “not, as yet, included a more comprehensive assessment or extended this to include the impact of revenue-raising.”
 It also recommends that fiscal policies should all be assessed for their impact on climate change.

-In their report on a Green Recovery84 the Scottish Parliament’s Environment, Climate Change and Land Reform Committee recommended wider application of ‘conditionality’ to public funding:
+In their report on a Green Recovery the Scottish Parliament’s Environment, Climate Change and Land Reform Committee recommended wider application of ‘conditionality’ to public funding:

 and